-The National Education Association supports a free, appropriate public education for all students with disabilities in a least restrictive environment, which is determined by maximum teacher and parent/ guardian involvement.
+The National Education Association supports a free, appropriate public education for all students with disabilities in a least restrictive environment, which is determined by maximum teacher and parent/guardian involvement.
 There must be a full continuum of placement options and services/delivery models available to students with disabilities.
 In order to implement federal special education legislation effectively, the Association recognizes that-

-a.
-A fully accessible educational environment, using appropriate instructional materials, support services, and pupil personnel services, must match the learning needs of both students with and students without disabilities.
+- a.
+A fully accessible and inclusive educational environment-using appropriate accommodations, modifications, instructional materials, support services, and pupil personnel services-must ensure equitable access and match the learning needs of both students with and students without disabilities. - b.

-b.
 Student placement must be based on individual needs rather than on available space, funding, or local philosophy of a school district.
-Student placements must be examined on a regular basis to ensure appropriateness whereby all needed services and support will be provided and should not be made disproportionately by ethnicity or gender.
-Necessary building/ staff modifications must be provided to facilitate such placement.
+Student placements must be examined on a regular basis to ensure appropriateness whereby all needed

-c.
-General and special education teachers, pupil personnel and related service providers, and education support professionals who work with the student, and administrators, parents/guardians, and the student, as appropriate, should have input in the development of the individualized education program (IEP) and must have access to the IEP.

-d.
-When necessary, the student and/ or family should have access to translation and interpretation services surrounding the IEP process.

-e.
-General and special education teachers; pupil personnel and related service providers; education support professionals; and administrators, parents/ guardians, and students, as appropriate, must share in implementing the IEP.
-Prior to implementation, all necessary educational materials, professional development, and supportive services must be provided.

-f.
-Students with physical disabilities and/or medical needs requiring nursing procedures must have their medical needs met by certified/professional school nurses.

-g.
-All impacted staff members must have an appeal procedure regarding the implementation of the IEP, especially in terms of student placement.
-The procedure must include the right to have the dissenting opinion recorded and attached to the IEP.
+- services and support will be provided and should not be made disproportionately by ethnicity or gender.
+Necessary building/staff modifications must be provided to facilitate such placement. - c.
+General and special education teachers, pupil personnel and related service providers, and education support professionals who work with the student, and administrators, parents/guardians, and the student, as appropriate, should have input in the development of the individualized education program (IEP) and must have access to the IEP - d.
+When necessary, the student and/or family should have access to translation and interpretation services surrounding the IEP process. - e.
+General and special education teachers; pupil personnel and related service providers; education support professionals; and administrators, parents/guardians, and students, as appropriate, must share in implementing the IEP.
+Prior to implementation, all necessary and appropriate educational materials, professional development, and supportive services must be provided. - f.
+Students with physical disabilities and/or medical needs requiring nursing procedures must have their medical needs met by certified/professional school nurses. - g.
+All impacted staff members must have an appeal procedure regarding the implementation of the

-h.
-Suspension and expulsion policies and practices used by local education agencies must be applied consistently to both students with and students without disabilities where misconduct is shown to be unrelated to either the disabling condition or to improper placement.

-i.
-A plan recognizing individual differences must be used in a systematic evaluation and reporting of program development.

-j.
-Students with special needs must have appropriate testing options matching the processing disorders, motor skills, and/ or academic developmental levels or language proficiency of those students to measure individual progress and proficiencies.

-k.
-Limitations must be made in class size, caseloads, and/or work load of designated education and service providers, using methods such as the workload analysis model, modified scheduling, and/or curriculum design determined by each student's IEP or other learning accommodations.
-1. All teachers who serve students with disabilities must have scheduled access to resource personnel, instructional assistants, paraeducators, co-teachers, and special education teachers.
+- IEP, especially in terms of student placement.
+The procedure must include the right to have the dissenting opinion recorded and attached to the IEP. - h.
+Suspension and expulsion policies and practices used by local education agencies must be applied consistently to both students with and students without disabilities where misconduct is shown to be unrelated to either the disabling condition or to improper placement. - A plan recognizing individual differences must be used in a systematic evaluation and reporting of program development. - j.
+Students with disabilities must have appropriate, accessible testing options matching the processing disorders, motor skills, and/or academic developmental levels or language proficiency of those students to measure individual progress and proficiencies. - k.
+Limitations must be made in class size, caseloads, and/or work load of designated education and service providers, using methods such as the workload analysis model, modified scheduling, and/or curriculum design determined by each student's IEP or other learning accommodations. - All teachers who serve students with disabilities must have scheduled access to resource personnel, instructional assistants, paraeducators, co-teachers, and special education teachers.